ecomfe/veui-docs/one/docs/en-US/components/progress.md

 `.sync`
 :::

-The status of the progress.
-Available values are `success` / `error`, denoting success and error status respectively.
+Progress status.
+Available values are `success` / `error`, which represent the success and error status respectively.
 ^^^

 ### Slots